breakfixrepeat/haxtools/README.md

 *For GUI apps on macOS; some setup using XQuartz to provide the X window system will be required.
 See [macOS](docs/macOS.md) for more info.*

-## Customization
+## 🔧 Customization

-You can customise the shell environment to your liking from within haxtools.
-The containers `/home/hax` directory is mounted to the `$HOME/.haxtools/home` directory on your host, so any changes to the Haxtools home directory are persistent.
+You can customize the shell environment to your liking from within haxtools.
+The container's `/home/hax` directory is mounted to the `$HOME/.haxtools/home` directory on your host, so any changes to the Haxtools home directory are persistent.

-### Mount additional directories
+### 📂 Mount additional directories

 Add additional volume mounts to the `HAXTOOLS_VOLUMES` environment variable within the `.haxrc` file to mount additional host directories in the container at runtime.

-# Multi-Architecture Support
+## 🌍 Multi-Architecture Support

 Haxtools has native support for the following architectures:

 * amd64
 * arm64

-Docker will pull the appropriate build for whatever you're running, whether its a Raspberry Pi 4, MacOS (Intel or Apple Silicon), Windows or Linux.
+Docker will pull the appropriate build for whatever you're running, whether it's a Raspberry Pi 4, macOS (Intel or Apple Silicon), Windows, or Linux.

-### Regular Builds
+### 🔄 Regular Builds

 Fresh builds are produced on a weekly basis.

 From time to time something breaks.
 Shit happens, I'll do my best to keep the wheels spinning.

-# Contributions & Requests
+## 🤝 Contributions & Requests

-Requests for tools and contributions to improve haxtools and the associated docker container are welcome.
+Requests for tools and contributions to improve Haxtools and the associated docker container are welcome.